-The Fit to Win program presented by Sun Life Financial promotes the physical fitness and wellness of young people in the City of Boston.
-3rd – 6th graders are incentivized to exercise daily and make healthy lifestyle choices for Celtics prizes and events.
+The Fit to Win program presented by Sun Life Financial promotes the physical fitness and wellness of young people in the city of Boston.
+Third- through sixth-graders are incentivized to exercise daily and make healthy lifestyle choices for Celtics prizes and events.
 The program will run separately at three Greater Boston YMCA sites and last for four weeks.

 The Fit to Win program tips off with a “Draft Day” event where participants sign “Fit to Win” contracts and learn how their participation earns them Celtics prizes and events.
 Participants track their physical activity and healthy habits over the next four weeks in Fit to Win tracking sheets.
 Tracking sheets include specific Celtics workout routines and information on healthy habits.
 Tracking sheets are managed daily by the participants and approved/signed off by guardians and YMCA group leaders.
 Participants will be awarded Fit to Win prizes for each week that the participating site meets their fitness/health goal.

 Fit to Win concludes with a “Championship Event” at the participating YMCA site.
 Participants from the program will interact with Celtics VIPs in a healthy eating activity before joining the rest of their YMCA peers for a community wide fitness event.